-Study design
+Study Design

-- 4 A cross-sectional database study was conducted using data from the IMSS's Epidemiologic Surveillance Online - 5 Notification System (SINOLAVE).
-An internal network database that included the records of COVID-19 - 6 suspected cases reported from different IMSS centers in Mexico.
-As this was secondary research from an - 7 institutional database, it was exempt from IRB review at IMSS.
+A cross-sectional database study was conducted using data from the IMSS's Epidemiologic Surveillance Online Notification System (SINOLAVE), an internal network database that includes the records of COVID-19 suspected cases reported from different IMSS centers in Mexico.
+As this was secondary research from an institutional database, it was exempt from IRB review at IMSS.

-Data source
+Data Source

-- The data for the study was extracted on May 11, 2020 and it corresponded to the entries recorded from March 11, 2020^t to May 1, 2020.
+The data for the study was extracted on May 11, 2020 and it corresponded to the entries recorded from March 11, 2020 to May 1, 2020.
 The data extraction criteria from SINOLAVE database were subset records from the Baja California delegation, including healthcare units from "all regimes".
-Additional information about specific occupations of patients identified as HCWs was manually obtained through social security number (SSN) from - electronic medical records before concealing subject identities for further analysis.
+Additional information about specific occupations of patients identified as HCWs was manually obtained through social security number (SSN) from electronic medical records before concealing subject identities for further analysis.

-Data type
+Data Type